anna-stacey/Nlab/glossing_guidelines.md

 Note that this includes lexical suffixes, as they are not indicated by their own boundary type (unlike for Thompson and Thompson (1992, 1996), who used '=' for this purpose).

 #### Reduplicating Morphemes
-Reduplication is marked with a tilde (~), unless the morpheme is also an infix, in which case it justs get infixing marking (see [next section](#infixes)).
+Reduplication is marked with a tilde (~), unless the morpheme is also an infix, in which case it just gets infixing marking (see [next section](#infixes)).
 Reduplicating affixes are:
 - initial reduplication (IRED~)
 - <u>the augmentative (AUG~) / plural (PL~)</u>
 - the characteristic (~CHR)